Computers4Kids/build-a-blog/_posts/2018-06-18-tutorial-part-2.md

 title: Part 2&#58; Editing Your Own Website
 ---

 [Part 1 of this series covered setting up a default website through GitHub]({{site.baseurl}}/tutorial-part-1/).
 This post covers editing files on GitHub, one way to make the website truly your own.
+Remember that you can check where your website is displayed in the *repository* settings tab.

 ### What This Post Covers